 Best AI for Coding

 For developers, AI coding tools can save time by suggesting code, explaining errors, writing functions, and helping with tests.
-GitHub Copilot is one of the most popular examples.
-GitHub describes Copilot as an AI pair programmer that works inside the editor and suggests lines or functions based on context.
+GitHub Copilot is one of the most popular examples, working inside the editor as an AI pair programmer that suggests lines or functions based on context.

 AI Study Tools for Students

 AI study tools can act like personal tutors.
-Students can use them to explain difficult topics, create flashcards, summarize chapters, generate quizzes, and simplify complex ideas.
+Students can use them to explain difficult topics, create flashcards, summarise chapters, generate quizzes, and simplify complex ideas.

 For example, a student can ask AI to explain a physics concept in simple language or create a revision plan for exams.
 This can make learning easier, especially when students are studying alone.